LEC200DXBLB vs LM200DXNTBLB — Compare

 Why choose ESP LTD EC-200DX Electric Guitar Blue Burst

-• Shorter 24.75" scale and thin bevelled single-cutaway body optimized for fast upper-fret lead work
+• Shorter 24.75" scale length favors fast lead work and metal techniques

 Why choose ESP LTD M-200DX Electric Guitar Blue Burst

-• Standard 25.5" scale length feels familiar to most electric guitar players
+• Standard 25.5" scale length offers familiar feel for most players

-• Full body binding and reverse inline headstock offer refined aesthetic
+• Full body binding and reverse inline headstock deliver refined, professional appearance

 Frequently asked questions

-What's the main playing-style difference between these two?
+What's the main tonal difference between these two?

 🎸